mitranim/posterus/readme.md

 `process.nextTick`.
 In browser, this uses `MessageChannel` or falls back on `setTimeout`.

-Called internally as `scheduler.asap(onNextTick)`.
+Called internally as `asap(onNextTick)`.
 Feel free to override with a faster, slower, or smarter implementation depending on your needs.

 #### `scheduler.deinit()`

 Empties the pending operation queue.
-You should never call this on `Future.scheduler`, but could be relevant for something custom.
+You should never call this on `Future.scheduler`, but it could be relevant for something custom.

 ---